zammad/zammad-admin-documentation/settings/security/two-factor.rst

 automatically generated for the user once they set up their first two-factor authentication method.

-The user will be asked to print our or save generated recovery codes in a safe place.
+The user will be asked to print out or save generated recovery codes in a safe place.
 Once used, a recovery code can never be reused.

 Users will also have an option to regenerate their recovery codes at any time,